-- the impact of general economic conditions, actual and projected, including the impact of the COVID-19 pandemic and government and business responses thereto on the global economy and regional economies; - access to financing; - annual budget cycles of customers in each of the industries we serve;

-- the impact of industry consolidation; - customers suspending, reducing or shifting spending due to: (i) new video or cable industry standards; (ii) industry trends and technology shifts, such as virtualization and cloud-based solutions, and (iii) new products and solutions, such as products and services based on our VOS software platform or our CableOS software-based cable access solutions; - delayed or reduced near-term spending as customers transition away from video appliance solutions and adopt new business and operating models enabled by software- and cloud-based solutions, including SaaS unified video processing solutions; - federal, state, local and foreign government regulation of telecommunications, television broadcasting and streaming media; - overall demand for communication services and consumer acceptance of new video and data technologies and services; - competitive pressures, including pricing pressures; - the impact of fluctuations in currency exchange rates; and - discretionary end-user customer spending patterns.
+- the impact of general economic conditions, actual and projected, including inflation, rising interest rates, lower consumer confidence, volatile capital markets, ongoing supply chain disruptions and the impacts of the COVID-19 pandemic and Russia-Ukraine conflict, and government and business responses thereto, on the global economy and regional economies; - access to financing; - annual budget cycles of customers in each of the industries we serve; - the impact of industry consolidation; - customers suspending, reducing or shifting spending due to: (i) new video or cable industry standards; (ii) industry trends and technology shifts, such as virtualization and cloud-based solutions, and (iii) new products and solutions, such as products and services based on our VOS software platform or our CableOS software-based cable access solutions; - delayed or reduced near-term spending as customers transition away from video appliance solutions and adopt new business and operating models enabled by software- and cloud-based solutions, including SaaS unified video processing solutions; - federal, state, local and foreign government regulation of telecommunications, television broadcasting and streaming media; - overall demand for communication services and consumer acceptance of new video and data technologies and services; - · competitive pressures, including pricing pressures; - · the impact of fluctuations in currency exchange rates, such as the strengthening of the U.S. dollar; and - discretionary end-user customer spending patterns.